25 of the Best Chinese Restaurants in Milan

 10. Le Nove Scodelle

 Owner Hujian Zhoualso serves up homestyle Szechuan fare in a cozy contemporary ambiance.
 The only ingredient sourced from China is the Szechuan pepper—the rest are all Italian.
 He sources meat from the historic Macelleria Sirtori butcher shop on Via Paolo Sarpi, chicken from San Bartolomeo, and flour from Cascine Orsine.
-Le Nove Scodelle earned a Bib Gourmand award from the Michelin guide.
-Viale Monza, 4; open seven days, website
+Le Nove Scodelle earned a Bib Gourmand award from the Michelin Guide.
+Viale Monza, 4 (Loreto); open seven days, website

 11. La Ravoliera Sarpi